ibm-cloud-docs/Backup/restore-from-another-server-in-another-dc.md

 ## Verifying the restore
 {: #verifyrestoreotherDC}

-1. Connect to the root of Server2 through ssh.
+1. Connect to the root of Server 2 through ssh.
 2. List the files and all directory entries in a long format.
     ```sh
     ls -la